 OKIOCAM Snapshot and Recorder does not mirror video in the preview window.
 Therefore, if your chosen video conferencing application supports screen sharing, you can share the non-mirrored video displayed in OKIOCAM Snapshot and Recorder.

-While we provide instructions for how to screen share using Google Meet and Skype, the steps will be similar for other video conferencing applications.
+While we provide instructions for how to screen share using Google Meet, Skype, and Microsoft Teams, the steps will be similar for other video conferencing applications.

 For instructions on how to install OKIOCAM Snapshot and Recorder, please download the OKIOCAM Snapshot and Recorder Installation & Navigation guide from here.